annesbl/cartoonify/README.md

 **Transform photos into cartoon-style images using Stable Diffusion with custom LoRA models.**

-Simpsonify is a full-stack application that converts real photos into stylized cartoon portraits using Stable Diffusion 1.5 with fine-tuned LoRA (Low-Rank Adaptation) models.
+Cartoonify is a full-stack application that converts real photos into stylized cartoon portraits using Stable Diffusion 1.5 with fine-tuned LoRA (Low-Rank Adaptation) models.
 The project features both a web-based interface and a desktop GUI for real-time camera capture and transformation.

 ---
 <div align="center">